|Flap Size||Flap Dimension||Rough Cut Out||Outside|

 - Curfew mode allows you to set the pet door to lock and unlock at certain times of day, for example in order to keep your pet indoors at night.

-- Raccoon mode* can be activated to engage an additional locking mechanism when the pet door is faced with an intruder animal.
+- Raccoon mode* can be activated to engage an additional locking mechanism when the pet door is faced with an intruder animal to make it harder for them to enter.

 - If you wish to use this pet door as a normal manual flap, without entry control, you can set it up to function without the microchip or collar key.
 Doing this is also helpful for timid animals when they are learning to use the pet door, as the electronics do make a slight noise when unlocking.